devwaseem/FacePass/README.md

 ## Installation:

-Build and run the project in xcode to test the facial recognition feature.
+Build and run the project in xcode to test the App.

-To test out the _Webservice_ or code behind the facial recognition follow the steps given below:
+To test out the Facial recognition API in local machine follow the steps given below:

 1.install virtualenv:
 `pip install virtualenv`